balusena/observability-monitoring-for-devops/02-Monitoring Tools Introduction and Setup/Monitoring Tools Introduction and Setup.md

 - The Prometheus Web UI allows users to explore the collected metrics data, run ad-hoc PromQL queries, and visualize the results directly within Prometheus.

 ### 📊 Grafana
-- Grafana is a powerful dashboard and visualization tool that integrates with Prometheus to provide rich, customizable visualizations of the metrics data.
+- Grafana is a free and open source visualization tool mostly used with Prometheus to which monitor metrics.
+- Grafana provides various dashboards, charts, graphs, alerts for the particular data source.
+- Grafana allows us to query,visualize,explore metrics and set alerts for the data source which can be a system,server,nodes,cluster, etc.
+- We can also create our own dynamic dashboard for visualization and monitoring.
+- We can save the dashboard and can even share with our team members which is one of the main advantage of Grafana.

 ### 🖥️ Key Features
 - Integration with Multiple Data Sources: Supports Prometheus, InfluxDB, Elasticsearch, and more.